antyakushev/postcss-for/README.md

 ## Usage

-Note, that you must set this plugin before [postcss-simple-vars] and [postcss-nested].
+Note, that you must set this plugin before [postcss-nested] and [postcss-simple-vars].
+Therefore dollar variable cannot be used as a loop parameter.

 ```js
 postcss([ require('postcss-for') ])